 QUOTE:

-"Gradually, we have become less obsessed with correctness and more focused on tolerance and personal expression.
-This shift, however admirable, has linguistic consequences. " (Baron, 2009)
+less obsessed with correctness and more focused on tolerance and personal

 RESPONSE:

-My opinion is drawn off of the fact that I personally see people using text-messaging lingo everywhere and I shamefully do it as well.
-We use the phrases so much they’re commonplace now.
+people using text-messaging lingo everywhere and I shamefully do it as well.
+We

 I chose this graphic because I thought it was humorous and fit in well with the way texting plays a large impact in society.